gabrielamaciac/student-service/README.md

-# studentDetailsEntity-service
+# student-service
-CRUD for studentDetailsEntity
+CRUD for student